 5. Not Everything Has to Be Posted and Shared

 It often feels like we’re in a perpetual case of “FOMO” when it comes to posting on social media.
 If the Superbowl came and went and you didn’t post anything at all, will the world continue to spin?
-Of course.
+Yes.

 We don’t have any social obligation to our followers to keep them abreast of every single event that happens in our life.
 These are choices that we must make consciously and in alignment with our desires.